gvwilson/web-tutorial/README.md

 and contributions through our [GitHub repository][repo] are welcome.
 All contributors are required to respect our [Code of Conduct](./CODE_OF_CONDUCT.md).

+> **Please note:** this tutorial is still being outlined.
+> Most sections will have additional examples (and much more explanation)
+> before learners encounter it.
+> Suggestions and help are greatly appreciated.

 ## Learner Persona

 -   Sabina, 28, has a master's degree in animal physiology